mosheepdev/Standalone/Designs/Item/README.md

   - Single Target
   - Increases / Decreases target's Armor
 - Crystalic Smoke
+  - Point Target
   - AoE Magic Resistance Reduction
 - Shining Shard
-  - AoE Damage around owner
+  - Aura Damage around owner
+  - Based on distance
 - ?
   - AoE Attack Speed and Movement Speed around owner
+  - Can be activated to temporary increase the bonus
+  - Should work both for and against gankers
 - ?
-  - AoE Armor and Health Regeneration around owner
+  - Aura Armor and Health Regeneration
 - ?
-  - AoE Lifesteal
+  - Aura Lifesteal
 - ?
   - Lifesteal
   - Can be toggled to provide extreme lifesteal for temporary duration
 - ?
-  - Disarm
+  - Single Target Disarm
+  - Increases Minimum Attack Speed to 100
+- ?
+  - Point Target
+  - High Cast Range
+  - AoE Invisibility Reveal
+- ?
+  - Gains charges for every dying Hero (or Boss) around (only 1 item around can gain it)
+  - Charges can be used for Health Regeneration (Allies) or Damage Over Time (Enemies)
+  - Upgraded version can gain charge after `X` killed creeps
+- ?
+  - Summons 2 units (Melee + Ranged)

 ## Caster